andresguzco/andresguzco.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MPhil in Statistical Machine Learning
+    - course: MPhil in Econometrics & Machine Learning
       institution: Tinbergen Institute
       year: 2023 - 2025
-    - course: BSc in Economics and Econometrics
+    - course: BSc in Econometrics & Economics
       institution: Vrije Universiteit Amsterdam
       year: 2020 - 2023
     - course: BSc in Medicine and Surgery (MBBS)